Early Childhood Educator post-secondary program recognition

 In March 2017, a hold was placed on new applications for proposed ECE programs.
 The hold was put in place when the Province began exploring options to update the B.C.
 Child Care Sector Occupational Competencies.
 Post-secondary institutions align their ECE curriculum with these competencies to ensure consistent quality programming.
 Interested parties were placed on a waitlist.

-The Registry is moving forward with a two-phased approach to lifting the hold starting in July 2024.
+The Registry is moving forward with a two-phased approach to lifting the hold.

 • Waitlisted parties who wish to voluntarily withdraw, or who have questions about decisions on their file, can contact the Registry at 1-888-338-6622 (Option 3) or via email at ECERegistry.Programs@gov.bc.ca

-Phase 1 introduces screening criteria that will be used to evaluate waitlisted parties' eligibility to deliver ECE post-secondary programming.
+Phase 1 introduced screening criteria that is being used to evaluate waitlisted parties' eligibility to deliver ECE post-secondary programming.
 Those who do not meet the initial screening criteria will be removed from the waitlist.

 New parties not on the waitlist who meet the phase one screening criteria and who would like to be considered for ECE program recognition in phase two can contact the Registry at 1-888-338-6622 (Option 3) or via email at ECERegistry.Programs@gov.bc.ca to express their interest in delivering an ECE post-secondary program.

-Parties who meet the initial screening criteria will proceed to phase 2, expected to be implemented in summer 2025.
+Parties who meet the initial screening criteria will proceed to phase 2.

 Phase 1 eligibility